-The IASB has published the following standards and interpretations whose application was not yet mandatory in the reporting period or which have not yet been endorsed by the European Union.
+The IASB has published the following standards and interpretations whose application was not yet mandatory in the reporting period or which have not yet been endorsed by the European Union (except for IFRS 15, which was endorsed by the EU on November 4, 2016).
 The Group has not adopted any of these standards and interpretations early.
 These standards and interpretations will be implemented when their application in the consolidated financial statements is mandatory.